Girard Point Bridge: Construction and renovation in 2010 and 2011

 The renovation of the Girard Point Bridge as of September 2010.

 The Pennsylvania Department of Transportation selected Buckley and Co. as the main contractor and a joint venture between Alpha-Liberty Painting as the paint contractor.
 The bridge deck was milled and a new surface was poured and the structural steel was painted in order to extend the life of the steel.
 Work finished in the fall of 2011, but restarted in 2012 for expansion-joint replacement.

+Improvement Project Starting December 2025

+In December 2025, further renovations started.
+The improvement project is anticipated to end in April 2031.